 The Occupational Safety and Health Administration’s (OSHA) standards and requirements for working in a confined space require a competent and adequately trained worker complete any work done in these areas when there are multiple employers or supervisors at the worksite.
 This ensures potential hazards are controlled.
 For example, if a generator is running near the entrance of a confined area, it could cause a buildup of carbon monoxide; outside supervisors work to control toxic fumes.

 Many of these spaces require a permit prior to any workers entering due to the many different hazards.
-OSHA requires potential atmospheric changes be monitored frequently, as well as any hazards that could engulf or collapse the space.
+OSHA requires potential atmospheric changes to be monitored frequently, as well as any hazards that could engulf or collapse the space.
 Workers and supervisors outside of the confined area should be in constant contact with those inside via a two-way radio or other device.
 This way, should a worker say they need to leave, supervisors can act quickly.

 Though OSHA has many different regulations in place to keep workers safe, they are not always complied with in the interest of monetary gain.
 This negligence causes severe accidents that can leave workers unable to do the work they once could.
 The assistance of an experienced workplace accident attorney will help you hold the negligent parties responsible for their actions.
 If you or someone you know was injured in a workplace accident, contact Ramsey Law Group today.